 What event can occur after the offer becomes compulsory?

 The tender/exchange becomes mandatory.
-Holders who elected No Action [NOAC] or Consent Denied [CONN] will be subject to a second event (MAND) that will be usually a merger (equities) or a tender (fixed income).
+Account owners who elected No Action [NOAC] or Consent Denied [CONN] will be subject to a second event (MAND) that will be usually a merger (equities) or a tender (fixed income).

 Disclosure Event Type